 Bring your stroller and car seat to the gate

-For us, traveling through the airport was a breeze with our nuna PIPA infant car seat attached to our BabyZen YoYo+ Stroller.
+For us, traveling through the airport was a breeze with our nuna PIPA infant car seat attached to our BabyZen YoYo+ Stroller also available here.
 I recommend taking your stroller directly through security, instead of checking it at the gate.
 Just keep in mind that if you attach your car seat, the stroller and the car seat have to go through the x-ray separately.

 Some people recommend wearing babies through security with a carrier, but that is just another item that you need to lug along, so we decided against it.
 We tried to keep Elliott awake at the airport so that he would sleep during the flight.
 It wasn’t a big deal to pull him out of the car seat combo and walk through the x-ray.
 While I was going through security with Elliott, my husband popped off the car seat and stroller for TSA.
 We had no issues!